 The problem with ham of course is that they tend to come in 20lbs hunks and are not so conducive to NYC apartment cooking.
 My solution, while quite unhealthy, tastes better than ham, comes in any size you want and is cheaper than ham.
 I picked up a 3.5 lbs slab of smoked bacon from my favorite butcher Florence Prime Meats for around $13.50 and after a few hours braising in 275 degree oven, it came out mellow, melty and delicious.
 I’ve adapted Nigella’s recipe for this blog.

-2 - 3 lbs slab of smoked bacon with skin
+- 2 - 3 pounds bacon slab of smoked with skin

 - ¼ Cup cherries dried

 - 1 half vanilla bean split in lengthwise

 - 1 Granny Smith apple peeled and sliced